Zanfa/JS-Image-Filters/README.md

 ## Usage

 The filters are really easy to use.
-The following code will make the picture grayscale:
+Just include filters.js and the following code will make the picture grayscale:

     var picture = new Image();
     picture.src = "example.png";